Wills, Trusts & Probate

 Frequently Asked Questions About DNI Orders in Ione

-If you do not have a DNI order or other advance directives and become unable to communicate your wishes, medical personnel will typically provide full life-sustaining treatment, including intubation.
-Decisions will then be made by your appointed healthcare proxy or family members, which can sometimes lead to disagreements or treatments that do not reflect your preferences.
-Establishing a DNI order helps prevent such situations.
+If you do not have a DNI order or other advance directives and become unable to communicate your wishes, medical professionals will generally provide full life‑sustaining treatments, including intubation, unless there are other documented instructions to the contrary.
+Decisions will then typically fall to your appointed healthcare agent or close family members, which can lead to differing opinions or uncertainty about your true preferences.
+Establishing a DNI and other directives prevents these situations by stating your choices in advance.
+Clear documentation reduces the chance that treatments will be administered that do not align with your values or desired quality of life.